 Today, Venice is an important economic center and is one of the famous tourist cities in the world.
 A number of places like St. Marks’s Basilica and the Grand Canal draw millions of visitors to this area of islands like those Caribbean islands!!

 The best things to do in Venice and the places to visit in Venice are as follows:-

 St. Mark’s Basilica

 St. Mark’s Basilica is a marvelous piece of architecture that has stood the test of time since its creation and remains one of the most important religious buildings in Northern Italy.
-Everything of this church is fantastic from sculptures and artwork of the front facade to the beautifully painted frescos and Byzantine works of art which are on the inside of the domed ceiling.
+Everything of this church is fantastic from sculptures and artwork of the front facade to the beautiful painting of frescos and Byzantine works of art which are on the inside of the domed ceiling.

 St. Mark’s Square